 “Like a big golden retriever bounding towards you with an idiotic smile on its face.
 That’s how I want people to perceive my art.”
 It’s a nice image and it’s a great way to describe his work.
-It also gives me more of an insight into the mind of Euan Roberts.
+It also gives me more of an insight into the mind of the artist Euan Roberts.

 Meeting just before his solo exhibition in Hoxton’s Waluso Gallery, he is relaxed.
 The paintings have already been hung and are all around us.
 The walls are filled with brightly coloured canvasses complete with motifs familiar to his work.
-Recording the latest episode of our Art Related Noise podcast for the Art Republic Gallery in Brighton.
+Recording the latest episode of our Art Related Noise podcast for the Enter Gallery in Brighton.
 We are doing so in luxury.
 Lounging as we speak on the galleries purpose made blue Chesterfield sofa.

 Art Republic Alumni